 Mecca Directional

-HK Remix is a suite of custom fonts for the Hong Kong Tourism Board.
-Referencing vernacular letterforms such as neon signage and signpainting, it’s pragmatic, condensed base alphabet is accompanied by three styles of varying effects: outline, neon and shadow.
+HK Remix is a collection of fonts drawn for the Hong Kong Tourism Board.
+Referencing vernacular letterforms such as neon signage and signpainting, its pragmatic, condensed base alphabet is accompanied by three styles of varying effects: outline, neon and shadow, in two optical sizes.

 Nam Wah Neonlight & Electrical. c.1970.
 M+, Hong Kong.
 Gift of Nam Wah Neonlight & Electrical Manufactory, Ltd., 2015.